-This study uses detailed administrative data on employment biographies to compare the long-run labor market outcomes for mothers who take up Minijob employment after first birth versus those who do not.
-To address the possibility of endogenous selection into Minijobs after birth, we apply propensity score matching based on a rich set of pre-birth characteristics.
+This study uses detailed administrative data on employment biographies to compare the long-run labor market outcomes for mothers who take up Minijob employment after first birth versus those who take up regular employment or remain non-employed.
+To address the possibility of selection into Minijobs after birth, we apply propensity score matching based on a rich set of pre-birth characteristics.
 Using the matched samples, we then follow the different groups of mothers up to 10 years after birth within an event time study to test whether Minijobs contribute to the long-run motherhood penalties in Germany.

-Generally, we confirm the vast child penalties in Germany with maternal post-birth earnings declining by about 60 percent in the long run.
+Generally, we confirm large motherhood penalties in Germany with post-birth earnings declining by about 60 percent in the long run.
 This loss is partly due to a persistent 40 percent drop in labor force participation.
-However, even if within the group of mothers who return to the labor market shortly after birth, the long-run penalty is somewhat lower, we find significant differences depending on the initial job type.
-Specifically, when we compare the penalties of mothers who start out in a subsidized Minijob employment to observationally identical mothers who return to regular unsubsidized employment after a birth, we find that for many years, Minijobbers suffer substantially larger motherhood penalties.
-This applies to both the propensity of regular employment and earnings.
+Although within the group of mothers who return to the labor market shortly after birth the long-run penalty is somewhat lower, we find significant differences by initial job type after birth.
+Specifically, when we compare the penalties of mothers who start out in subsidized Minijob employment to observationally identical mothers who return to regular unsubsidized employment after birth, we find that for many years, Minijobbers suffer much larger motherhood penalties.
+This applies to both the propensity of regular employment and earnings, and is robust to accounting for partner characteristics.
+At the same time, Minijobbers do not realize substantially better long-run labor market outcomes compared to initially non-employed mothers.

-Among mothers who initially take up a Minijob after birth, the long-run earnings penalty after 10 years is 60 percent.
-For those starting out in regular employment it reaches 50 percent.
-This absolute difference of 10 percentage points is statistically and economically significant, and implies that Minijobbers experience long-run earnings penalties which are 21 percent larger than for the comparison group.
-Our robustness tests yield that these are conservative estimates.
-Consequently, in the long-run, mothers who started out with a Minijob after birth, accumulate only one-half of the labor income of mothers who returned to regular employment after birth.
+Among first-time mothers who initially take up a Minijob after birth, the long-run earnings penalty after 10 years is 60 percent relative to pre-birth earnings.
+For those starting out in regular employment, it reaches 50 percent.
+This absolute difference of 10 percentage points is statistically and economically significant.
+It implies that Minijobbers experience long-run earnings penalties which are 21 percent larger than for this comparison group.
+This is a rather conservative estimate as a wide range of robustness tests suggests even larger differences.
+In the long run, mothers who started out with a Minijob after birth, accumulate only one-half of the labor income of mothers who returned to regular employment after birth.
 This has considerable implications for maternal pension claims.
-In line with our results, Germany displays one of the highest gender pension gaps in international comparison (OECD 2021).
+In line with our results, Germany displays one of the highest gender pension gaps internationally (OECD 2021).

-When investigating the potential mechanisms behind the negative consequences of Minijobs, we find that the lower earnings and employment opportunities are potentially due to worse job characteristics and losses in firm-specific human capital.
+When investigating the potential mechanisms behind the negative consequences of Minijobs compared to regular employment, we find that the lower earnings and employment opportunities are potentially due to worse job characteristics and losses in firm-specific human capital.
 Specifically, mothers taking up a Minijob after birth are more likely to accumulate additional labor market experience in unskilled jobs and are less likely to gain experience in complex jobs compared to those who return to regular employment after birth.
 Minijobbers also more frequently switch employers, which yields more volatile employment biographies.